shecodes-students/learning-resources/README.md

 Author
 ------
-If convenient, please add one or multiple aauthor field, indicating the mail-address, real name or twitter handle of the author.
-If the link to the resource goes to a gitbub repo, you don't need to specify an author because it can be dtermined automatically.
-Add one author field per author and separete different means of contacting by comma within the authro field. *see examples below)
+If convenient, please add author field(s), indicating the mail-address, real name or twitter handle of the author.
+If the link to the resource goes to a GitHub repo, you don't need to specify an author because it can be determined automatically.
+Add one author field per author and separate different means of contacting by comma within the author field. *see examples below)
-If the content is provided by a company rather than persons, put a company field instead of author fields.
+If the content is provided by a company rather than a person, put a company field instead of author fields.

 _start of machine-readable section_